Minimax Statistical Estimation under Wasserstein Contamination: Linear Regression

-Since we consider a fixed design setting, whereas our distribution shift models were originally defined for an i.i.d.~sample, we need to adapt them slightly.
-Since we are not assuming that the coordinates of $Y$ are independent, merely that they are uncorrelated, we choose to view $Y$ as a single observation.
-Thus, we apply the distribution shift definitions from \Cref{def: ds} for a sample size of one, with $Y$ as the observation.
-Viewed this way, JDS and IDS are equivalent.
+We will first consider $X$ as fixed, but we will later also generalize our results to a random design setting, see Section \ref{subsec:XY-JC}.
+Since our contamination models were originally defined for an i.i.d.~sample, we need to adapt them slightly.
+As we are not assuming that the coordinates of $Y$ are independent, we choose to view $Y$ as a single observation.
+Thus, we apply the contamination definitions from \Cref{def: ds} for a sample size of one, with $Y$ as the observation.
+Viewed this way, JC and IC are equivalent.
 For consistency in notation, we denote the minimax risk by $\M_J$.
-We also multiply the distribution shift strength by $\sqrt{n}$, as this scales $\ep$ consistently with the setting of the mean estimation problem; as can be checked in the special case with $n=p$ and $X = I_p$.